Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 Ava adjusted her posture a bit, turning to face him even more.
 "You wouldn't, though."

-"Well...no.
-You're right, I wouldn't."
+"Well... no. You're right, I wouldn't."
 Sean agreed.

 "Why not?"

 "Wh- well, I..." he thought about it some more, sipping his beer to cover the delay.
-"I guess...well, it'd be...Well, for the same reason I'm not going to just try and rip your clothes off you right now."
+"I guess... well, it'd be...
+Well, for the same reason I'm not going to just try and rip your clothes off you right now."

 "*Exactly!"* Ava said.
 "If you'd done something like that I'd have punched you in the face, left the house, and you'd have lost me as a friend, and probably Charlotte and Ben, too."

 Sean finished his beer and resolved that it was his last—the whole world was more than a little fuzzy and swirly, and even in his drink-addled condition he knew that if he had one more it'd be too many and result in vomit.
 Besides he felt certain there was some kind of a valid counterargument to what Ava was saying, but it was impossible to think what that might be, past the drunk.
 "But the shower curtain thing would have been easier." he ventured.

 "Yeah, but it's not about what's easy, is it?"
 Ava swigged the last of her own drink.
 "It's about that that'd be wrong.
-And...I like you Sean, and I trust you.
+And...
+I like you Sean, and I trust you.
 I'm trusting you right now, just by being here with you."

 "I guess I never thought of it that way."
 Sean admitted.

 "Girls *have* to think of it that way."
 Ava shrugged.
 "I mean, I'm lucky, I'm fitter than you are, and maybe a bit stronger even, so I've got that to back me up.
-But everything's, like...you have to try and judge how safe you are."
+But everything's, like... you have to try and judge how safe you are."

 "So you trust me enough to take a shower while I'm in the room."

 "Yeah!
 You're a good guy, and like I said: I like you.
 I hadn't seen you for a couple of weeks, I wanted to catch up."

-"Well...fair enough."
+"Well... fair enough."
 Sean gave up on his search for a counter-argument, and instead raised his empty bottle.
 "To being comfortable."

 "Damn right!"
 She tapped her own bottle to his, then leaned shakily forward to set it down on his coffee table with the exaggerated care of the thoroughly intoxicated.

 As she did so, the thought crept into Sean's inebriated brain that maybe he'd said the wrong thing there.
-"I've not...hurt that trust, have I?"
+"I've not... hurt that trust, have I?"

 "Hurt how?"

 "By thinking of the curtain thing."

 She shook her head.
-"No, you're...asking what the rules are, right?"
+"No, you're... asking what the rules are, right?"
 When he nodded, she nodded too.
 "Well that's fine.
 It shows you, like, respect boundaries and stuff.
 That you respect ***me***. *¿Tú entiendes?"*

 Sean nodded, and they sat in silence for a bit.

 Maybe it was the booze doing the thinking, but he had a few questions he'd been itching to answer for a while, and now seemed like as good an opportunity as any to ask them.

-"So...Let's say we went swimming..." he said.
+"So...
+Let's say we went swimming..." he said.

 "Yeah?"